KenKundert/avendesora/doc/overview.rst

 You can specify any information you feel is appropriate.
 Generally that includes the account number and the email you gave when creating the account.

-You can give your passcode as password using PasswordRecipe.
+You can make your passcode a password using PasswordRecipe.
 In this case you give a string that describes the characteristics of the password you want.
 The first value is the length of the password (12 characters), and then number of required characters of each type (2 upper case, 2 digits, and 2 symbols).
 If you